Questions? Contact us: info@masondatacenterfacts.org

 Scroll

 Mason currently relies on subjective nuisance language to regulate noise.
 This community-drafted ordinance amends City Code Chapter 22, Sections 22-31 and 22-32 to add measurable sound and vibration limits — the kind of standards needed to evaluate hyperscale data center cooling systems before they’re built.
-We’re collecting signatures from registered City of Mason voters now.
+Residents drafted it with their attorney, gathered verified signatures from registered City of Mason voters, and submitted it to City Council on June 1, 2026.

 Core protections